Kyle Higashioka Preview, Player Props: Yankees vs. Tigers

-On Tuesday, Kyle Higashioka (.452 slugging percentage in past 10 games, including two home runs) and the New York Yankees face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
-First pitch is at 6:40 PM ET.
+The New York Yankees, including Kyle Higashioka and his .563 slugging percentage over his past 10 games, battle starting pitcher Joey Wentz and the Detroit Tigers at Comerica Park, Wednesday at 6:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Tigers.
+In his most recent game, he hit a home run while going 1-for-4 against the Tigers.

 Kyle Higashioka Game Info & Props vs. the Tigers